Post WW2 & Cold War Organizations

-On April 4, 1949, the US and 11 other nations (Belgium, Great Britain, France, Luxembourg, Italy, Iceland, Canada, the Netherlands, Denmark, Norway, and Portugal.
+In 1949, the North Atlantic Treaty was signed by the US and 11 other nations: Belgium, Great Britain, France, Luxembourg, Italy, Iceland, Canada, the Netherlands, Denmark, Norway, and Portugal.

 The treaty formed the North Atlantic Treaty Organization (NATO), which still exists today.